ethanevans8965/TravelPal/NEXT_STEPS.md

 - **Navigation**: Expo Router with tab-based navigation
 - **Styling**: StyleSheet with consistent design system
 - **Data Persistence**: AsyncStorage with Zustand middleware
+- **Performance**: Optimized with useMemo and useCallback for expensive operations

 ### Code Standards

-- TypeScript for all new code
+- TypeScript for all new code with strict type checking
 - Consistent naming conventions (camelCase for variables, PascalCase for components)
 - Modular component structure with clear separation of concerns
 - Comprehensive error handling and edge case management
+- Performance-first approach with proper memoization

 ### Performance Considerations

-- Lazy loading for large data sets
+- Lazy loading for large data sets and complex components
-- Memoization for expensive calculations
+- Memoization for expensive calculations and filtering operations
 - Optimized re-renders with proper dependency arrays
 - Efficient data structures for filtering and searching
+- Virtualized lists for large expense collections (future consideration)

 ---

-**Next Recommended Task**: Start with Task 4.3 (All Expenses Tab Implementation) as it builds directly on the budget overview work and provides immediate user value for expense management.
+**Next Recommended Task**: Start with Task 4.4 (Financial Reports & Analytics) as it completes the core Finances hub functionality and provides valuable insights to users based on the comprehensive expense and budget data we now have.